doughphunghus/7D2D-Doughs-Khelldons-Mods-a18/README.md

 - Adding/migrating Localization.txt
 - Adding/modifying Readme.md to indicate a18 support
 - Modifying ModInfo.xml to change version number to  differentiate it from originals.
-  - Bumped version to 2.0.0 when mod is no longer compatible with a17
-  - Added "-doughphunghus" to version number to indicate the modlet comes from this fork
 - Migrating existing icons
 - Adding display values for item statistics
 - Updating xpath when needed